 Fulbright-Schuman Chair in US-EU Relations

 Strong applicants include current professors of EU studies or related academic fields such as political science, international relations, law, economics, and public policy.
 Candidates are expected to hold a Ph.D. and have several years of teaching experience.
 French is desirable, but not required.
-Among the previous Chairholders are Professors John McCORMICK, Alan HENRIKSON, Wayne THOMPSON, David L. CLEETON and Glenda ROSENTHAL.
+Among the previous Chairholders are Professors Marco RIMANELLI, John McCORMICK, Alan HENRIKSON, Wayne THOMPSON, David L. CLEETON and Glenda ROSENTHAL.

 Further details are available on www.fulbrightschuman.eu/grants-for-us-citizens/grants-for-university-lecturing